Schizophrenia is a chronic, psychiatric disorder that affects a person’s:

 - speech difficulties

 - loss of muscle coordination, or being clumsy and uncoordinated

 If you believe you or a loved one is showing signs of schizophrenia, it’s important to seek immediate treatment.

-- Remember that schizophrenia is a biological illness.
-Treating it is as important as treating any other illness.
+- Remember that schizophrenia is a biological illness: Treating it is as important as treating any other illness.

-- Check for support groups in your community.
-Your local hospital may host one, or they can help connect you to one.
+- Check for support groups in your community: Your local hospital may host one, or they can help connect you to one.

 Typical treatments for schizophrenia include:

 - Antipsychotic medications: These medications affect brain chemistry.
 They help decrease symptoms by affecting the level of chemicals believed to be involved with the disorder.